dramabeer/Research_Overview/content/papers/FairDen.md

 year = 2025
-authors = ["Lena Krieger*", "Anna Beer*", "Pernille Matthews", "Anneka Myrup Thiesson", "Ira Assent"] venue = "The Thirteenth International Conference on Learning Representations" summary = "Short summary of the paper."
+authors = ["Lena Krieger*", "Anna Beer*", "Pernille Matthews", "Anneka Myrup Thiesson", "Ira Assent"] venue = "The Thirteenth International Conference on Learning Representations (ICLR 2025)" summary = "We enforce group-based fairness (balance of sensitive attributes) in density-based clustering.
+Integrating the dc-distance into some math from existing fair spectral clustering does the trick.
+In contrast to most fair clustering methods, we even include non-binary sensitive attributes, having several sensitive attributes, and even categorical data that is very typical in this area."

 tags = ["clustering", "density-based", "fairness"]  # Add as needed